 Federal prosecutions always begin with criminal investigations.
 These investigations are conducted by one or several federal law enforcement agencies, depending on the nature of the case.
 The FBI is responsible for most federal criminal investigations, but other agencies, such as the IRS, the DEA, ICE, the Secret Service, and more than a dozen more are routinely and actively involved in most white collar investigations.

 Some of the individuals under criminal investigations are unaware that they are targeted until the arrest is made.
 However, in most situations the targets will be approached by federal agents who want to interview them.
 This is the crucial moment in the criminal case because voluntary statements made to the government agents prior to arrest are admissible in court.
 The agents are not obligated to “Mirandize” their targets unless they first arrest them.
 Countless individuals have made the tragic mistake and provided self-incriminatory information to the government.

 Many complicated problems can be avoided if an experienced federal criminal attorney is consulted as early as possible, hopefully before the interview with the agents.
-One of the first steps the defense attorney will do is build a wall between the agents and the client so that the client is not going to make statements that will be used against him or her in court later.
+One of the first steps the federal defense lawyer will do is build a wall between the agents and the client so that the client is not going to make statements that will be used against him or her in court later.

 Sometimes speaking with the agents and providing information is helpful and beneficial to the client, but it can only be conducted in controlled settings, with the lawyer present, and only after the lawyer has discussed the case with the client and the federal prosecutor.
 Other than under these conditions, you must not be speaking with the agent.